hhabakuk/meet_data/README.md

 ## Key features

-- Users select a category they are interested in and are shown a bar chart with the top 10 cities for which there are groups relevant to that category
+- Bar chart - top 10 cities for which there are groups relevant to the category selected by a user
-- Users are shown a doughnut chart displaying the proportion of groups in the selected category compared to total groups (the chart also displays the slice-up of each of the 33 categories in that city)
+- Doughnut chart – all groups in the city selected
-- Users can compare city culture information with another city
+- Radar chart – compare city culture information with another city
 - Users can select a city on the map and be directed to the relevant city's Meetup.com page

 ## Features to be added